MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`deployment_environment`** - **Deployment Environment**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the environment to deploy to.
 Leave blank for the production environment.
-This input takes precedence over the Production Branch.
+This input takes precedence over the production branch.
 <!-- :::editable-content-end::: -->
 <br>